PoCInnovation/Pool2022/Software/day03/Typescript/README.md

 ## Step 9 - Automatic fortress

-Write middlewares is the best way to validate data sent to your handler, but what if you have 10 endpoints to validate?
+Writing middlewares is the best way to validate data sent to your handler, but what if you have 10 endpoints to validate?
 You are not going to write one middleware for each schema.
 It could lead to error and more than that, code duplication is never a good thing.